risk-first/website/menagerie/Process-Risk.md

 Two key take-aways from this:

  - **The Process Gets More Complex:** With different teams working to mitigate different risks in different ways, we end up with a more complex situation than we started in.
 Although we've _evolved_ in this direction by mitigating risks, it's not necessarily the case that the end result is _more efficient_.
 In fact, as we will see in [Map-And-Territory Risk](Map-And-Territory-Risk#markets), this evolution can lead to some very inadequate (but nonetheless stable) systems.
- - Just as we've shown that [actions are about mitigating risk](All-About-Risk), we've now seen that organisational structure evolves to mitigate risk.
+ - **Organisational structure evolves to mitigate risk:** Just as we've shown that [actions are about mitigating risk](All-About-Risk), we've now seen that these actions get taken in an evolutionary way.
 Let's look at a real-life example:

 ## An Example - Release Processes